 We offer two research degrees: the Master of Science and Doctorate of Philosophy.

 The Graduate Field of Natural Resources offers advanced studies leading to the degrees of M.S. and Ph.D.
 We offer two research degrees: the Master of Science and Doctorate of Philosophy.
 You can also apply to the M.S./Ph.D. program where you complete both an M.S. and Ph.D. as part of your graduate program.
 These degrees require a focus on primary research, including supplemental courses at the graduate level and completion of a thesis (M.S.) or dissertation (Ph.D.).

 A Master of Professional Studies (M.P.S.) in Agriculture and Life Sciences is available for students whose interests are not primarily research-oriented.
 This degree is typically pursued by those already employed in a professional capacity who plan to continue in this field, yet seek further coursework to upgrade their skills and knowledge.
 The M.P.S. degree requires the completion of a professional paper in addition to coursework.
 For additional information visit the Natural Resources MPS Degree Program.

-For more information about the Master of Professional Studies please visit the Academic Requirements for the M.P.S. website.
+For more information about the Master of Professional Studies please visit the CALS M.P.S. website.